The Plant Explained

 What is cyperus rotundus?
 The plant, the oil, and why it's in skincare

-Cyperus rotundus — also called nut grass, purple nutsedge, or coco-grass — is a perennial sedge whose underground tubers have been used in traditional medicine for thousands of years.
+Cyperus rotundus — also called nut grass, purple nutsedge, or coco-grass — is a perennial sedge whose underground tubers have been used in traditional medicine for over 3,000 years.
 Today, the steam-distilled essential oil from those tubers is one of the most-studied natural hair growth inhibitors.
-Here's the plant, what's in the oil, what the research says, and how it ended up in modern skincare.
+Here's the plant, what's in the oil, the active compounds, the research, sourcing, safety, and how it ended up in modern skincare.

 Quick answer